Lamar Odom’s Daughter, Destiny, Stuns In Tight Leather Pants Before Exuding ‘Angel Energy’

 “All day! (…and night),” returned one fan in response to her caption, adding both a smiley face and the hallelujah hands emoji.

-“Stunning,” simply added a second.
+“Stunning,” a second simply added.

 “[You’re] killing it babe,” wrote a third, adding both the mind-blown emoji and an angel face.

-Destiny recently also stunned while wearing a short crop top, as previously covered by The Inquisitr.
+Destiny also stunned recently while wearing a short crop top, as previously covered by The Inquisitr.

 Delivered To Your INBOX